anyscale/templates/templates/intro-jobs/README.md

 # The execution will be managed by Anyscale Jobs.
 !anyscale job submit --name my-job --wait -- python main.py

-# Tip: You can run any Ray app as a job by prefixing its entrypoint with `anyscale job submit --`.
+# Tip: You can run any Ray app as a job by prefixing its entrypoint with "anyscale job submit --".
 ```

 ### Job UI Overview